andycroll/andycroll.com/_posts/2009/2009-06-18-setting-up-a-company-in-singapore-as-an-expat.markdown

   - /2009/06/18/setting-up-a-company-in-singapore-as-an-expat/
 ---

+_I left Singapore in late 2012, this information is from then and may decay._

 There is an entire cottage industry of expatriate Accountants running company incorporation and employment pass services to other new-to-the-island expatriates.
 It's a lucrative business, upwards of $4,000 SGD a go, if you include company secretarial, bank account setup etc.

 But here's the big secret, _it's easy_.
 You have to have a little patience and have to battle some incompentance both on- and off-line, but it's actually a pretty straightforward procedure.
 To save others the cash I have here's a not-so-quick guide.